-The evaluation study is designed to better understand suspension and expulsion program implementation and determine the effectiveness or impact of programming and prevention activities.
-The evaluation also seeks to gather general information from a selection of boards regarding suspension/expulsion and includes a review of the services provided through the related annual funding through the Ontario Grants for Student Needs (GSN).
+The evaluation study was designed to better understand suspension and expulsion program implementation and determine the effectiveness or impact of programming and prevention activities.
+The evaluation also gathered general information from a selection of boards regarding suspension/expulsion and includes a review of the services provided through funding related to the Ontario Grants for Student Needs (GSN).

-The formative evaluation design will be conducted over two phases and incorporates both qualitative and quantitative research methods.
-Phase one involves conducting a literature review and inter-jurisdictional scan as well as an online survey of all teachers and paraprofessional staff (e.g., social workers, child and youth workers, psychologists, attendance counselors and educational assistants) directly involved in suspension and expulsion programming or prevention activities (interjurisdictional scan available below).
-Phase one of this study also includes an integration of statistical analyses conducted internally by the Ministry of Education.
-It is anticipated that phase one of the evaluation will occur from August 2015 to June 2016.
+The formative evaluation design was conducted over two phases and incorporated both qualitative and quantitative research methods.
+Phase one involved conducting a literature review and inter-jurisdictional scan as well as an online survey of all teachers and paraprofessional staff (e.g., social workers, child and youth workers, psychologists, attendance counsellors and educational assistants) directly involved in suspension and expulsion programming or prevention activities (interjurisdictional scan available below).
+Phase one of the evaluation also included an integration of statistical analyses conducted internally by the Ministry of Education.
+Phase one of the evaluation occurred from June 2015 to June 2016.

-Phase two of this study will be conducted with a sample of eight school boards across Ontario.
-To achieve an accurate representation of suspension and expulsion policies and programs across Ontario, the phase two sample includes a mix of English, French, Catholic and Public school boards, as well as school boards located in different regions of the province.
-Data collection methods for phase two consist of document analyses, as well as interviews with directors and senior administrators, principals and vice-principals, students, and parents/guardians at each of the eight participating school boards in the sample.
-Phase two of this evaluation study is scheduled to be completed between October and November, 2016.
-The final report is scheduled to be submitted in February 2017.
+Phase two of this evaluation was conducted with a sample of eight school boards across Ontario.
+To achieve an accurate representation of suspension and expulsion policies and programs across Ontario, the phase two sample included a mix of English, French, Catholic and Public school boards, as well as school boards located in different regions of the province.
+Data collection methods for phase two consisted of document analyses, as well as interviews with directors and senior administrators, principals and vice-principals, students, and parents/guardians at each of the eight participating school boards in the sample.
+Phase two of this evaluation occurred between October and November, 2016.

 Policy Layer Enactment: New Terrains of Understanding (2015-2020)